loganswartz/big_red_guy/README.md

 I started this as a pet project to learn Rust, so there will be a lot of improvements to be made.

+# Misc

+The favicon was generated from an icon from [Twemoji](https://twemoji.twitter.com/).